26zl/windows-sandbox-lab/README.md

-# Windows Sandbox — Fast & Secure Software Testing
+# Windows Sandbox — Disposable Software Testing

-Disposable Windows Sandbox for fast and secure testing of software you'd rather not install on your main machine.
+Disposable Windows Sandbox for testing software you'd rather not install on your main machine.
 Every session starts clean, runs isolated from your host, and is destroyed on close — nothing persists.
 One config file, one command, plug and play.

 ## Prerequisites